 Reading the menu in a Costa Rican restaurant

-It’s time to eat in a Costa Rican restaurant and learn to read the menu.
+It’s time to eat in a Costa Rican restaurant or soda, and learn to read the menu.
 Once you move to Costa Rica, you will want to eat out once in a while.
 Depending on where you are going to live, you will be able to read the menu or not.

 In the Escazu and Santa Ana areas, as well as the beaches of Costa Rica, you will probably find the menu in most restaurants in Spanish as well as English, due to tourism and the number of foreigners living in that area.

 But once you start getting into the rural areas of Costa Rica, you will probably find the menu only in Spanish, a reason I always recommend you learn at least basic Spanish before you even move to Costa Rica, especially if you want to eat well.

 Once living in Costa Rica, you can start bringing that basic Spanish into perfection by reading road signs, signs on businesses as well as the menus in the restaurants.
 Once you order the wrong things because you don’t understand what the words mean, you either learn how to eat the local food or you learn Spanish.

 When you drive the countryside or go to some beach in the middle of nowhere, you might find many menus like that.
 There are enterprising business people who think it’s a great idea to offer the menu of their restaurant in Spanish – English.

 What you might find in that menu will need some of your imagination to understand what it means.
 The translations are probably taken from some dictionary and are a verbatim translation.

 - Cazuela de Queso Mozarella – Pan of cheese Mozarella

 - Hamburguesa Especial con papas – Spiral Hamburger with potatoes

 - Papas a la Francesa grande – Potatoes to the big French